junshuong/ubit-gesture-mapper/README.md

 - [ ] Encode models on the server to pass to the client.
   - [ ] Saving of models on the server.
 - [ ] Upgrade the models from their very simplistic current model.
-- [ ] Add tensorflow js to the client and create a component to work with it.
+- [ ] Add TensorFlow JS to the client and create a component to work with it.
 Ez.
   - [ ] Handle conversion of realtime data to tensors to feed into the model.
   - [ ] Pass out the results to be used by other components.
 - [ ] Create a bunch of bad training data.
-- [x] Audio component
+- [ ] Audio component
   - [ ] Handle a number of different audio sounds/files
   - [ ] Play them according to the state of the currently active model.